[Review] Phoenix Wright: Ace Attorney – Spirit of Justice

-Highlights from last week’s topic: Nintendo and movies
+Highlights from last week’s topic: Your dream NX game

 System: Wii U (eShop)